OutRun Online Arcade: Reception

-OutRun Online Arcade was fairly well received by critics.
-Aggregate sites GameRankings and Metacritic report scores of 78.97% and 79/100 for the Xbox 360, respectively.
-GameRankings reports a score of 78.64% for the PlayStation 3 version.
-Individual scores were mostly positive, with only two scores below the 70% range across both platforms.
-The game was first in sales on Xbox Live Arcade for the two weeks following its release, dropping to seventh during the third week.
+At the time of its release, OutRun Online Arcade received "generally favorable reviews" on both platforms according to the review aggregation website Metacritic.

 Reviewers' overall impressions of the game were positive.
-Games Master UK called it a "timeless classic" with a "reasonable download price".
 GamePro noted the game's high replay value and reasonable price.
 IGN favorably compared the game to the original 1986 Out Run, adding that it was a great option if "you're looking to waste a few hours drifting".
 Reviewers were mostly in accord in praising OutRun Online Arcade's arcade-style gameplay.
 They generally appreciated the HD resolutions and the other graphical improvements made to the OutRun 2 engine.
-Game Revolution called OutRun Online Arcade "one of the better-looking 3D games on Xbox Live Arcade and PlayStation Network", citing graphical improvements to the cars in addition to the new lens flare and light bloom features.
+GameRevolution called the game and its European PS3 import "one of the better-looking 3D games on Xbox Live Arcade and PlayStation Network", citing graphical improvements to the cars in addition to the new lens flare and light bloom features.

 Some reviewers complained of faulty multiplayer components.
 VideoGamer.com felt the online portion was lacking considering the inclusion of the word online in the game's title.
-1UP.com noted that though the game was worth the price, they would have preferred to pay a higher price to have additional content and a more stable online experience.
-Game Revolution also expressed disappointment in the fact that game modes and cars from OutRun 2 and OutRun 2006 were excluded from the game.
+1Up.com noted that though the game was worth the price, they would have preferred to pay a higher price to have additional content and a more stable online experience.
+GameRevolution also expressed disappointment in the fact that game modes and cars from OutRun 2 and OutRun 2006 were excluded from the game.

+The game was first in sales on Xbox Live Arcade for the two weeks following its release, dropping to seventh during the third week.